marketingincolor/code-archive/README.md

 This ZIP file contains the Client Data Archive for the Dan Wilson website.
 This is a legacy project and lacks any version control.

+#### CDA GoYo

+This ZIP file contains the Client Data Archive for the GoYo Franchise website.
+This is a legacy project and lacks any version control.

+#### Summit

+This ZIP file contains the Client Data Archive for the Summit Marine website.
+This is a legacy project and lacks any version control.

 ### Catalog - Other Files

 #### MSP Server Change